 Pavel holds a Masters Degree in Oil Geology from Moscow State University, Russia.
 He is also MicroStrategy Certified Project Designer and Report /Dashboard Developer.

-Sam Jackson, BA, Administrative Coordinator, Research Studies, joined the Center for Home Care Policy & Research in 2013.
+Sam Jackson, BA, Business Manager, Research Studies, joined the Center for Home Care Policy & Research in 2013.
 At the Center, he provides administrative and research support to the research staff, manages grant submissions and grant and financial administration, and is responsible for ensuring the Center’s internal and external research and administrative compliance.
 He also serves as coordinator and liaison between the Center and VNSNY’s Legal, IT, Procurement, and HR departments, and is the webmaster for the Center’s website.

 Mr. Jackson graduated with honors from the University of Michigan in 2009 with degrees in Psychology and Applied Statistics, and gained experience as a Research Assistant during college working for the Stephen M. Ross School of Business and the Judgment & Decision-Making Laboratory at the University of Michigan.
 Mr. Jackson moved to New York City in 2011 and worked as a Research and Administrative Assistant at The National Center on Addiction and Substance Abuse at Columbia University until joining VNSNY.